shiftstack/dev-install/README.md

 `make osp_full` performs the actual installation.
 On an example system with 12 cores and 192GB RAM and running in a Red Hat data centre this takes approximately 65 minutes to execute.

-## Configuring access to OpenStack from your workstation
+## Accessing OpenStack from your workstation

-To access OpenStack on your standalone host from your workstation you need 2 things:
-* A route to the virtual network on the standalone host
-* A correct clouds.yaml

-dev-install configures both of these with:
+By default, dev-install configures OpenStack to use the default public IP of the host.
+To access this you just need a correct clouds.yaml, which dev-install configures with:

 ```
 make local_os_client